 French architecture in Buenos Aires

 Buenos Aires is a city of diverse architectural influences, especially from Italy, Spain and France.
-We can recognize the Parisian flair of Buenos Aires in the San Martin Palace, located on 761 Arenales Street, inspired in the French architecture of the 18th century:
+We can recognize the Parisian flair of Buenos Aires in the San Martin Palace (above), located on 761 Arenales Street, inspired in the French architecture of the 18th century.

-It is also visible in the Military Circle, former Paz Palace, in 750 Santa Fe Av, which was the biggest private residence in Buenos Aires until it was acquired by the government in 1935:
+It is also visible in the Military Circle, former Palacio Paz, in 750 Santa Fe Av, which was the biggest private residence in Buenos Aires until it was acquired by the government in 1935:

 Or in the City Government Building, which Assembly Room is an exact reproduction of one of the rooms in Versailles: